Switching to formula or opting for combined feeding is a big decision for mothers and the matter should not be taken lightly.

 But, it’s true that a mother cannot breastfeed a baby at every moment.
 The possible reasons behind it may be related to some physical factors or any other aspect.

-For all those reasons, you probably want to look for the best formula for breastfed baby.
+For all those reasons, you probably want to look for the top formula.
 Every baby is not same; so, the needs of each of them are diverse.

 You may go for either a liquid formula or a powdered one.
 The former one is extremely convenient, as you can easily serve the required amount for your baby.